lsprangers/lsprangers.github.io/docs/aws_sap/DATA_ENGINEERING.md

         - If multiple consumers try to read frmo same Kinesis Data Streams shard, they compete and both are apart of same throughput calculation
             - Meaning they basically act as one consumer

+### Kinesis Video Streams
+It is a specific instantiation of Kinesis Data Streams

+- One video stream per streaming device (producer)
+    - Security cameras, body cameras, smartphones
+- Underlying data stored in S3, but ***we do not have access to it***
+- ***Cannot output stream data to S3***
+- Consumers:
+    - EC2 instances for real time analysis or in batch
+    - Can leveerage Kinesis Video stream parser library
+    - ***Integrate with AWS Rekognition for facial detection***
+        - Producers $\rarr$ Rekognition $\rarr$ Kinesis Data Stream $\rarr$ Kinesis Data Firehose / Analytics

 ## Kinesis Data Firehose
 - Basically a connector and mover
 - Stores data in target destinations